-- Each year, all students, faculty and staff receive notification, to include the location, of Helms College policy Handbooks, Campus Safety Policies and the College's Consumer Information Guide. - Campus Safety Policies are available to all students, faculty and staff on the public College websites or upon request. - Students, faculty and staff are encouraged to report instances of abuse: - o Students can report to faculty members, the local Campus Security Authority (CSA), or on their end of course survey. - o Faculty can report concerns through Director of Culinary Arts Education, local CSA, or end of course surveys. - o Staff, including faculty, can report issues to their immediate supervisors, by contacting Human Resources or via the Goodwill Ethics Helpline. - Alcohol-related advertising or promotions are not permitted on campus. - The local CSA maintains a list of local treatment facilities as well as alcohol and other drug abuse counseling resources for individuals and their family members.
+- Each year, all students, faculty and staff receive notification, to include the location, of Helms College policy Handbooks, Campus Safety Policies and the College's Consumer Information Guide. - Campus Safety Policies are available to all students, faculty and staff on the public College websites or upon request. - Students, faculty and staff are encouraged to report instances of abuse: - o Students can report to faculty members, the local Campus Security Authority (CSA), or on their end of course survey. - Faculty can report concerns through the Senior Vice President of Education and the local CSA. - o Staff, including faculty, can report issues to their immediate supervisors, by contacting Human Resources or via the Goodwill Ethics Helpline. - Alcohol-related advertising or promotions are not permitted on campus. - The local CSA maintains a list of local treatment facilities as well as alcohol and other drug abuse counseling resources for individuals and their family members.
 The CSA's contact information is available at and is communicated on posters in every classroom and throughout common areas of a ground campus. - Employee benefits and student assistance programs offer resources to assist with alcohol and drug addiction related issues. - The College conducts a biennial review of its program to: - o Determine its effectiveness and implement changes to the program if they are needed.